University College policies

 Credit overload petition

-A student may take 18 credit hours per semester and 7 credit hours each summer session.
-Prior to submitting the request for credit overload the student must do the following:
+A student may take up to 18 credit hours per semester (fall or spring) and seven credit hours each summer session.
+Prior to submitting the request for credit overload, the student must do the following:

 - have a legitimate academic reason for making the request